ghalys/VCE_03/readme.txt

 - Users can display their country flag to others
 - Users can change rooms with the room selector
 - we can walk,wave,dance,rotate easely with synchronization
-Tech:
-- we tried to send MP3 files to each other.
-For that we stored the file on the server side.
-So that we can read it afterwards.
-It works locally but takes a lot of time to load remotely.
-So we let it down.
-3D space :
-- we tried to make a new bigger room but it was not easy for us to fix the textures and we lacked time.